Zhangxf-ccnu/JEGN/README.txt

 ------------------------
 This archive contains
 (1) pkg: subdirectory that contains the R package.
-(2) JEGN-manual: reference manual.
+(2) JEGN-manual.pdf: reference manual.
-(2) simulation: subdirectory that contains codes for carrying out simulation studies.
+(3) simulation: subdirectory that contains codes for carrying out simulation studies.
 Run the "demo_simulation_JEGN.R" file to perform simulation studies.
-(3) TCGA_BRCA: subdirectory that contains codes for applying JEGN to TCGA breast cancer datasets.
+(4) TCGA_BRCA: subdirectory that contains codes for applying JEGN to TCGA breast cancer datasets.
 Run the "TCGA_BRAC_Application.R" file to perform real data analysis.

 The JEGN package has the following R-package dependencies: Matrix, stats.
 The dependents are automatically installed along with JEGN.
 You can use the following commands to install JEGN from GitHub.